 This post contains affiliate links.
 You won’t pay any more when you use these but I will earn a small commission on any purchases you make after clicking on them and I greatly appreciate it.
 Thanks for helping support my little blog!!!

-Kitchen Shelf Makeover
+Supplies for my Kitchen Shelf Makeover

 This was a pretty basic makeover.
 The most important part was cleaning!
 I just used a regular spray cleaner to make sure all the dust and gunk was off the kitchen shelf.

 Then I gave it a couple of coats of satin enamel paint.
 This is the same paint I used on my bathroom cabinets and a couple of jewelry cabinet makeovers.
-It has a hard finish when it dries and doesn’t need a top coat.
+It has a hard finish when it dries and doesn’t need a topcoat.

 But since I knew I’d be sitting things on top of this shelf I wanted an even tougher finish.
 So I ordered some faux stainless steel Con-Tact paper on Amazon.